Kristopher-Ray/polaris-us.org/content/updates/polling-update-on-houthi-strikes.md

 title: Polling Update on Houthi Strikes
 date: 2025-04-04T16:16:59.739Z
-summary: "As the Trump Administration continues to restore deterrence in the Red Sea, new national Harvard-Harris proves what the White House has said all
-  along: the vast majority of Americans support its airstrikes against Houthi terrorists."
+summary: "As the Trump Administration continues to restore deterrence in the Red Sea, new national Harvard-Harris polling proves what the White House has said all along: the vast majority of Americans support its airstrikes against Houthi terrorists."
 cta: Read More →
 categories:
   - Newsroom